Dar-rius/Kairos/README.md

 ![Agent architecture](./images/architecture.png)

 We introduce system-1 and system-2 architecture.
-The system-2 takes as input a set of macro states of the market, it predicts the regime and change in market state for next time step.
+The system-2 takes as input a set of macro states market, it predicts the regime and change in market state for next time step.
 The system-1 takes as input a set of micro states markets, the latent vector and predictions from system-2 to select actions in the environment (buy, hold, short).

 - **System 2** (`MacroHead`): Classifies market regime (Stable/Volatile/Crisis) and predicts imminent changes.
 Pre-trained on 2015-2018 data.
 - **System 1** (`Agent`): PPO agent that fuses micro features (hourly data via LSTM) with macro context to decide the next action.